Unclaimed Property Annual Notification

-Agencies and institutions are encouraged to contact the Comptroller’s Unclaimed Property Division regularly for assets (see Claiming Property for more).
+Agencies and institutions are encouraged to contact the Comptroller’s Unclaimed Property Division or search ClaimItTexas.org regularly for assets (see Claiming Property for more).
 When inquiring about unclaimed property, it is important to suggest variations on the agency name as the database reflects how the money was reported, which may not be the official agency name (see Tips for Submitting Claims and Searching for more).

-Agencies operating with a General Revenue Dedicated (GRD) account or a special fund outside of GR may be able to claim unclaimed property held by the Comptroller’s office.
+Agencies and institutions operating with a General Revenue-Dedicated (GR-D) account or a special fund outside of GR may be able to claim unclaimed property held by the Comptroller’s office.

-If the agency provides supporting documentation that demonstrates the original source of the funds as a GRD account or special fund outside of GR, the property may be returned to the original fund and may be subject to future appropriation.
+If the agency or institution provides supporting documentation that demonstrates the original source of the funds as a GR-D account or special fund outside of GR, the property may be returned to the original fund and may be subject to future appropriation.

-It is incumbent upon the claiming agency to establish the original source of funds.
+It is incumbent upon the claiming entity to establish the original source of funds.

-State agencies submitting claims and institutions of higher education searching for property should consider possible variations on agency/institution names as the database reflects how the money was reported, which may not be the official name.
+Agencies and institutions submitting claims or searching for property should consider possible variations on agency/institution names as the database reflects how the money was reported, which may not have been with the official name.

 Here are some tips to consider when submitting your claim (agencies) or searching the database (institutions):